skytable/skytable/CONTRIBUTING.md

 make test
 ```

-> **NOTE**: Make sure port 2003 and 2004 are not used by any applications.
+> **NOTE**: Make sure ports 2003 and 2004 are not used by any applications.
 Also, make sure your _own instance_ isn't running on any of these ports; if that is the case, you might end up losing data due to conflicting entity names!
 The test suite creates a `testsuite` keyspace and some tables within it to run all the tests.